joetimmins/udacity-material-design/README.md

 In order to showcase some of the cool techniques detailed in Udacity's Material Design course, I've created a small app that lets you browse Hacker News.

-Material effects that are planned include:
+Material effects include:
 - Collapsing app bar with tabs, to switch between the top, new and best stories
-- Seam-to-step transition when selecting a story to read
+- Seam-to-step transition when scrolling through the article list
-- A floating action button for submitting new articles
+- A floating action button

+Coming soon:
 - Fancy view animations for nice transitions!
+- A comments page!

 Some other attempted techniques on show here include:
 - Hexagonal architecture, with the code split between `mobile` and `core` modules